Gendebelo

-Gendebelo (also called Gende Belo) was an ancient Muslim trading city in Ethiopia.
+Gendebelo (also called Gende Belo and Nora) was an ancient Muslim trading city in Ethiopia.
 Its location was discovered in 2009 by a team of French archaeologists.

 History

 Gendebelo was a medieval Muslim trading center thought to be lost.
-It was believed to situated about 30 km from Ankobar.
+It was believed to situated about 30 km from Ankober.
 Gendebelo was "a great mercantile city", where camel caravans brought all kinds of spices except ginger (which was grown locally) from the port of Zeila.
 Although Ethiopia is known as the second oldest Christian country in the world, about half of its population is Muslim.
 Gendebelo was a place of peaceful trade between the Christian and Muslim cultures.

 Discovery

 In 2009, French archaeologists François-Xavier Fauvelle-Aymar and Bertrand Hirsch discovered the site as a medieval city now known as Nora, which has been abandoned for years except for the mosque.

 An old Ajami manuscript helped the archaeologists determine the city's location.
 Italian scholar and Ethiopia expert Enrico Cerulli had found the manuscript in the Muslim city of Harar in 1936, where it was being used to wrap sugar.
 The archaeologists also used the writings of Alessandro Zorzi, a 16th-century Venetian explorer who had found the ruins of Gendebelo in the desert and referred to it as "the place where mules are to be unloaded and camels take over."